This article is about configuring Linux real-time bidirectional data replication and file synchronization (file sync) in EDpCloud software.

 Replicate some data by using:

 run edstat again and verify that your files were replicated to the receiver side.

-Do all the previous steps for all hosts in in eddist.cfg.
-Once scheduled and on demand replication and backup is working, proceed to configure the real time replication and synchronization.
+Do all the previous steps for all hosts in eddist.cfg.
+Once scheduled and on-demand replication and backup are working, proceed to configure the real time replication and synchronization.

-Add this line in the file and save it.
+Add this line to the file and save it.